SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters.md

 | Percentage DS Utilization|||||||X||X|X|X||
 | Percentage US Utilization||||||||X|X|X||X|

-# Unique parameters in I-DOCSIS
+## Unique parameters in I-DOCSIS

-This section lists unique aggregated and calculated parameters for each topology level in the I-DOCSIS branch of the EPM Solution.
+Below, you can find the pages listing unique aggregated and calculated parameters for each topology level in the I-DOCSIS branch of the EPM Solution.

 - [Node Segment](xref:I-DOCSIS_parameters_node_segment)